ResistanceVault/rc/README.md

 First of all the RC concept is not mine, I used to play an RC game in the late 90s on my Pentium 75Mhz machine (well...
 I remember the Amiga was already collecting dust in my ceiling at that time).
-I dont remember where I found the game...
-I just remember it was a shareware game and my friend bought the full version and the original author, Fabio Antoniazzi, sent an envelope to him with 4 HD floppy disks inside.
+I don't remember where I found the game...
+I just remember it was a shareware game and my friend bought the full version from the original author, Fabio Antoniazzi, then he sent back an envelope to him with 4 HD floppy disks inside.
 Well... for some strange reason I found this floppy disk on my ceiling at the end of 2022 and they were still partially working.